The short answer is, “Yes.”

 While complying with building code laws is only one of the reasons for getting a permit, there are other important reasons beyond this.

 Deck Permits Protect Your Safety and Liability

 No one would want to build a new deck and then discover the railing spindles were spaced in such a way a child could get his or her head stuck between them.
 No one would want a deck with planking so thin that a person’s foot could break through the boards, causing an injury.
-No one wants to worry about a deck collapse, unfortunately happening more and more these days due to unpermitted decks, causing unnecessary injury and death.
+No one wants to worry about a deck collapse.
+Unfortunately, this is happening more and more these days due to unpermitted decks, causing unnecessary injury and death.